 Lisinopril (brand names – Prinivil, Zestril) is an Angiotensin-converting enzyme inhibitor (ACE inhibitor) class of medications commonly prescribed for hypertension and various heart disorders.
 The use of anti-hypertensive medication is vital for people with hypertension.
-Lisinopril – blood pressure medicine is commonly prescribed.
-Patients should know all the information about the drug before they take it.
-This includes an overview of Lisinopril’s half-life, metabolism, exertion, and ability to cause false positives on drug tests.
-Understanding how long the medicine remains in the system ensures the person knows what to expect.
-It also provides a better understanding of how to time doses appropriately.
-This post aims to provide a clearer answer to queries regarding the time it stays in the body and the duration it takes to work.
+It’s imperative for patients to know all the information about this drug before taking it.
+This includes an overview of its half-life, metabolism, excretion, and ability to show up on drug tests.
+Understanding how long lisinopril stays in the body ensures that the person knows what to expect.
+It also provides a better understanding of the appropriate timing of the doses.
+This article aims to provide a clearer answer to queries regarding the time it stays in the body and the duration it takes to work.

 Lisinopril Metabolism And Excretion